MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-requirements.md

 |Guest VM    |Windows Server 2022<br>Windows Server 2019<br>Windows Server 2016<br>Windows Server 2012 R2<br>Windows Server 2008 R2*       |
 |Guest VM     | Red Hat Linux 6.x, 7.x<br>Ubuntu Server and Pro.
 18.x<br>CentOS 7.x<br>SUSE Linux Enterprise 12.x<br>Debian 9.x        |

-For appliances to successfully discover Windows Server 2008 R2 VMs, you must do the following:
+For appliances to discover Windows Server 2008 R2 VMs, you must do the following:

 1. Download and install [KB patch 3138612](https://www.microsoft.com/download/details.aspx?id=51208).
-This will clear the Windows Update error 80072EFE.
+This clears the Windows Update error 80072EFE.
  You can then update all patches to get the latest Hyper-V integration services.
 2. Run `winrm quickconfig` from a command prompt as an Administrator to add Windows Remote Management (WinRm) access through your firewall.

 ## Supported geographies

 You can create an Azure Migrate project in many geographies in the Azure public cloud.
-Here is a list of supported geographies for migration to Azure Stack HCI:
+Here's a list of supported geographies for migration to Azure Stack HCI:

 |Geography|Metadata storage locations|
 |-|-|